 - Expression of support for the program and a statement of willingness to participate and collaborate with it. - Description of the partner's current role and responsibilities in the planning process and expected responsibilities when the program is operational. - Estimate of the percentage of time that the partner will devote to the planning and operation of the project.

-Applicants may also include letters of support from involved agencies, but they are not required.
+Applicants may choose to include letters of support with their application, but they are not required and not considered in the peer review process.